 Latex Allergy Treatments

-- Prehospital providers should be aware of the risk of latex allergy in
+- Prehospital providers should be aware of the risk of latex allergy in patients and providers.

 - Search for and read MedicAlert-type bracelets.

 - Note the patient's history of relevant allergies to medical devices or fruits.

 - To rule out latex allergy that could worsen with further medical exposure, review the patient's history of activities/exposures immediately preceding any systemic allergic reaction.

 - Use powder-free latex gloves or, ideally, high-quality nonlatex gloves to minimize risk to patients and providers.
 Latex-free resuscitation and intravenous (IV) access equipment should be available for high-risk patients.
 Do not give medication from rubber-topped multidose vials or through latex IV ports in latex-allergic patients.